socketsupply/sockets.sh/src/docs/faq.md

 ## Is it secure?

 Yes.
 As much as anything else.
-Just *NEVER* try to build a browser. *NEVER* evaluate arbitrary code. *ALWAYS* use a strong CSP. *ALWAYS* sanatize any data that will be rendered in a UI.
+Just *NEVER* try to build a browser. *NEVER* evaluate arbitrary code. *ALWAYS* use a strong CSP. *ALWAYS* sanitize any data that will be rendered in a UI.